Arabic typography

 Arabic typography is the typography of letters, graphemes, characters or text in Arabic script, for example for writing Arabic, Persian, or Urdu.
 16th century Arabic typography was a by-product of Latin typography with Syriac and Latin proportions and aesthetics.
 It lacked expertise in the three core aspects of Arabic writing: calligraphy, style and system.
 Calligraphy requires aesthetically skilled writing in a chosen canonical style such as naskh, nastaʿlīq or ruqʿah.
 System denotes the script grammar covering such rules as horizontality and stretching.

 Characteristics

 Some characteristics used in Latin scripts, like bold, letter spacing or italic, are not usually used in Arabic typography.

 Calligraphic style

 Some Arabic computer fonts are calligraphic, for example Arial, Courier New, and Times New Roman.
-They look as if they were written with a brush or oblong pen, akin to how serifs originated in stone inscriptionals.
+They look as if they were written with a brush or oblong pen, akin to how serifs originated in stone inscriptions.
 Other fonts, like Tahoma and Noto Sans Arabic, use a mono-linear style more akin to sans-serif Latin scripts.
 Monolinear means that the lines have the same width throughout the letter.